justv316/Just_My_Repo/docs/2025_RubySapphire_Nuzlocke.md

 	4. Your Pokemon must never exceed the stated level caps.

 	5. You may not catch Pokemon in cities by Surfing/Fishing.
 You may catch pokemon in routes using these means, but only as the first encounter of that route.

+	6. There are no item restrictions, Pokemon center restrictions, or Party Size restrictions.

+## Defeat Condition
+	0. If either player has all of their Pokemon "die" (i.e. Faint once), than both runs are immediately terminated.

 ## Clauses